tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 ![Random Forest Confusion Matrix](https://github.com/tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/blob/main/Random%20Forest%20Confusion%20Matrix.png)
 _Figure 5.
 Random forest classification matrix_

-This extra analysis by classification matrix (Figure 5.) helps us to depict whether the model that we used - in this case Random Tree Forest - is good or not.
+This extra analysis by classification matrix (Figure 5.) helps us to depict whether the model that we used, in this case Random Tree Forest, is good or not.

 Diagonal (green): Correct predictions
 -102 students with "No Stress" correctly identified